csutorasr/texty/README.md

 </script>
 ```

 Fully working example can be found in the exmaple directory.
+After [Build](#build) you can run the exmaples.

 # Build